Wilding series: High values

 All stamps were recess printed on a variety of papers.
 Three separate printers, Waterlow (up to 1957), De La Rue (1958 on) and Bradbury Wilkinson (1963 on), were used.
 Two watermarks – St. Edward's Crown and Crowns were used.
 All stamps were perforated 11 × 12 (more accurately 11 3/4).

 Regional issues

 Regional issues (also known as Country Definitives), for Northern Ireland, Scotland, Wales, Guernsey, Jersey and the Isle of Man, were first introduced in 1958.
 Whilst the Wilding head was common to all stamps the frames differed in that they incorporated regional symbols such as the Scottish thistle or the Welsh dragon.
 The stamps remained in use longer than the national Wildings.
 The Guernsey and Jersey stamps were withdrawn in 1969 when these islands became postally independent; the others at decimalisation.
 Due to this extended life later issues had no watermark – mirroring the Machins.
 Otherwise technical details are as for the national Wilding issues.

 Demonetizing

-After the introduction in 1971 of decimal currency, all postage stamps with pre-decimalization values were demonetized effective 1 March 1972.
+After the 1971 introduction of decimal currency, all postage stamps with pre-decimalization values were demonetized effective 1 March 1972.
 This included all the issues showing the Wilding design, except that £1 stamps of the 1952 high value series remained valid.